OliWenman/geant4tomosim/README.txt

 Do not use this visualizer with millions of objects or particles as it will take a long time to do the simulation and also crash the viewer.
 Recommend no more than 1,000 particles, only use it to see if simulation setup is correct.
 If you want to get the exact same results each time, you can input your own seed or find what the random seed was by looking in the "SimulationSettings.txt".
 The seed is random if the input is 0.

+Edit the commands with in the settings.mac file to get the settings you want.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 GEOMETRY SETTINGS FOR THE TARGET

-Too add objects into the geometry setup, go into the Geometry.mac file Create an object using Target/ObjectName/Dimensions
+Too add objects into the geometry setup, go into the Geometry.mac file Create an object using Target/ObjectName/Dimensions All length should be given its half length

 Avaliable objects are:
 -Cube, takes 4 areguments: length of x, y, z and units.
 -HollowCube, takes 7 arguments: length of outer box for x, y and z, length of inner box for x, y and z and the unit used.
 -Sphere, takes 8 arguments: length of inner radius, outer radius and unit used.
 Inner phi, outer phi, inner theta, outer theta and unit used(rad or deg).
 -Cylinder, takes 7 arguments: length of inner radius, outer radius, height, unit used.
 Inner phi, outer phi, unit used(rad or deg).
+-Trapezoid, takes 6 arguments: length of x on one face dx1, length of x on the opposite face dx2, length of y on one face dy2, length of y on the opposite face dy2, and its height dz and the height for the unit.
+-Ellipsoid, takes 6 arguments:
+-SubtractSolid, takes 10 arugments: name of shape 1, name of shape 2, the position (x, y, z) of shape 2 inside shape 1 and its unit, and the rotation of shape 2 inside shape 1 and its unit.

 Once you have entered the dimensions, assign its position, rotation and material.
 You must assign an object each one of these attributes, otherwise you will get an error.
 A list of avaliable materials from the database can be found here: